diehlpk/diehlpk.github.io/_posts/blog/2017-05-04-gsc-projects.md

 ---
 Here is a list of all the Google Summer of Code projects I mentored.

+## Domain decomposition, load balancing, and massively parallel solvers for the class of nonlocal models (2020)

+This project is co-mentored by [Prashant K. Jha](https://prashjha.github.io/) and is done by [Pranav Gadikar](https://www.linkedin.com/in/pranav-gadikar-2a0a21143/).
+The code is available on [GitHub](https://github.com/nonlocalmodels/nonlocalheatequation) and the problem description is available [here](https://github.com/nonlocalmodels/nonlocalheatequation/blob/master/description/problem_description.pdf).

+### Project description

+Peridynamics is used to model cracks and fractures in materials.
+In recent years there have been several numerical approximations proposed for peridynamics.
+Peridynamics is a nonlocal model, i.e. to compute force/strain/energy at a point, one has to look at the neighbors of a point within a finite radius.
+A code utilizing the parallel algorithms and futurization within HPX for a single shared memory node is available.
+This code should be extended with a domain decomposition for computations on several nodes.
+Here, the challenge would be to perform an efficient load balancing of the domain partitions.
+In case of damage, the computational costs in the domain where the damage occurs in the material decreases.
+In this project, an efficient algorithm which detects where the computational costs are decreasing and how to redistribute the domains such that load is balanced should be developed.

+---

 ## HPX Backend for [OpenCV](https://opencv.org/) (2018)

 This project is co-mentored by Mikael Simberg and John Biddiscombe and is done by [Jakub Golinowski](https://www.linkedin.com/in/jakub-golinowski).